002A/ixora.io/creative_portfolio/iem-market-maker.rst

 My computer program buys and sells special securities linked to the outcome of political elections.
 The real money securities are a part of the Iowa Electronic Markets (IEM), run by the business school at the University of Iowa.
 Securities linked to the Democratic and Republican candidates are worth $1 or $0 after the election depending on which candidate received the most votes.
 This market is called a *prediction market*, allowing traders to buy and sell securities based on their belief about the outcome of the election, leading to market prices that are a forecast of that outcome.

 The computer knows nothing about politics or elections.
 Instead, it follows a mathematical model that decides when to buy and sell each security from observed price data.
 It is a 'market maker,' functioning very much like a bookie taking bets.
-The program would make thousands of bets, earning a profit of a few pennies each time.
+The program makes thousands of bets, earning a profit of a few pennies each time.
 I have been doing this in every presidential election since 2004.

 In 2004 my program was built in Excel/VBA and Perl and made a profit of only $11.
 Undeterred, I returned in 2008 with a new system built in Java that made a $550 profit from an initial investment of $150.
 In 2012 I made some technical improvements with Java and Scala, and in this past election I made $600 with a system rebuilt from scratch in Python.
 Profits are always donated to charity.

 Several years ago I published a research paper in an academic journal explaining the details of my market maker and the results from trading in the 2008 election.
 That research paper is available on the `Algorithmic Finance`_ journal page.
-The paper is long and mathematical so I won't ask you to read all of it, but please take a moment to quickly skim through it.
+The paper is long and mathematical so I won't ask you to read all of it, but please take a moment to quickly skim through the pages.
 The abstract is available below.

 Abstract